Chemical Restraints

 Preventions:

-1. Regular monitoring of mental health status
+1. Regular of mental health status

 2. Addressing underlying medical conditions promptly